ECE Research Seminar Series: Recreations in Coding Theory

 The Hats Problem

-In the Hats Problem, a team of 3 "players" works together in an attempt to win a "game".
-Prior to the game, the players are allowed to communicate and are given time to devise a strategy for playing the game.
-Once the game is in progress, there is no communication among the players.
+In the Hats Problem, a team of 3 "players" works together to win a "game."
+Before the game, the players are allowed to communicate and are given time to devise a game strategy.
+Once the game is in progress, the players have no communication.
 At the start of the game, each player is given a hat of a randomly chosen color, either Orange or Indigo.
-The players can see the colors of the other players' hats, but do not see the color of their own hats.
-Each player must then either guess the color of his/her hat or "pass", i.e. decline to make a guess.
-(Again there is no communication among players: no player hears another player's guess/pass!)
+The players can see the colors of the other players' hats but do not see the color of their hats.
+Each player must then guess the color of his/her hat or "pass," i.e., decline to make a guess.
+(Again, there is no communication among players: no player hears another player's guess/pass!)
 If at least one player correctly guesses his/her hat color and no player makes an incorrect guess, the team wins the game.
-If one or more players make incorrect guesses or if no player makes a guess, the team loses the game.
+If one or more players make incorrect guesses or no player makes a guess, the team loses the game.
 The object is to devise a strategy that maximizes the probability of winning the game.

-Here is one possible strategy: one player is chosen and will randomly guess a hat color, based on, say, a coin flip.
+Here is one possible strategy: one player is chosen and will randomly guess a hat color based on, say a coin flip.
 The other 2 players will pass and remain silent.
 This strategy will win 1/2 the time.
 See if you can devise a strategy that will win 3/4 of the time.
-In the talk, we'll look at the case of 7 hats and will show a strategy that will win 7/8 of the time.
-(The strategy is quite general, for N = 2^n - 1 hats, there is a strategy that will win 1 - (1/2)^n of the time.)
+In the talk, we'll look at the case of 7 hats and show a strategy to win 7/8 of the time.
+(The strategy is quite general; for N = 2^n - 1 hats, there is a strategy that will win 1 - (1/2)^n of the time.)

 The 12 Coins Problem

 You are given 12 coins, one of which may be counterfeit.
-All genuine coins have the same weight, but counterfeit coins have a different weight, which may be either lighter or heavier than a genuine coin.
-You are also given a balance for comparing the weights of two sets of n coins: the balance will either tell you the two sets have the same weight or will tell you which set is heavier.
-You are allowed to use the balance 3 times and must determine if * the coins are all genuine, or * there is exactly one counterfeit coin, in which case you must identify the coin and tell whether it is heavy or light.
+All genuine coins have the same weight, but counterfeit coins have a different weight, which may be lighter or heavier than genuine ones.
+You are also given a balance for comparing the weights of two sets of n coins: the balance will tell you whether the two sets have the same weight or which is heavier.
+You are allowed to use the balance 3 times and must determine if * the coins are all genuine or * if there is exactly one counterfeit coin; in this case, you must identify the coin and tell whether it is heavy or light.

 Background